Dental Malpractice Insurance for Dentists

 Do dentists need professional liability?

-● The average dental malpractice claim which includes payment and legal defense can cost up to $107,915
+- Additional data from CNA’s 5-year study: The average dental malpractice claim, which includes payment and legal defense, can cost up to $107,915

-● 20% of dental malpractice claims resulted in a payment of between $10,000 and $1 million
+- 0% of dental malpractice claims resulted in a payment of between $10,000 and $1 million

-● Oral surgeons have the highest malpractice claim severity with an average expense of $249,689
+- Oral surgeons have the highest malpractice claim severity, with an average expense of $249,689

 The most usual procedures that result in malpractice allegations are:

 - Extractions (22%)

 - Root canal therapy (19%)

 - Implants (11%)

 - Crowns (11%)

 Are dentist licensing complaints covered?

-● 29% of the professional liability claims in CNA’s 5-year study resulted from license complaints
+- 29% of the professional liability claims in CNA’s 5-year study resulted from license complaints

-● $4,435 is the average expense to hire an attorney to defend a license complaint
+- $4,435 is the average expense to hire an attorney to defend a license complaint

 You will receive the same license protection limits that a professional liability has.
 This will allow you to get an attorney to help you respond to the allegation against you.
-Having an attorney with you to a board hearing will lead to a more successful outcome rather than appearing alone.
+Having an attorney with you to a board hearing will lead to a more successful outcome than appearing alone.

 Types of Covered Risks in Dentistry/incidents with Dental Patients

-● A patient claims you sexually harassed them.
+- A patient claims you sexually harassed them.

 - A patient complains to your state board that you breached their HIPAA privacy rights.

-● You dismiss a problem patient and they file suit claiming abandonment.
+- You dismiss a problem patient, and they file suit claiming abandonment.

 Occurrence or claims made?

-You may ask yourself why would anyone opt for this one considering that the claims-made policy is complicated.
+You may ask yourself why anyone would opt for this one considering that the claims-made policy is complicated.
 The answer is simple.
 It is the price.

 Premiums are lower during the earlier years of a claims-made policy.
-The claims-made rate will slowly increase and will become comparable to the occurrence policy rate.
+The claims-made rate will slowly increase and become comparable to the occurrence policy rate.

-Common circumstances that require you to purchase a tail coverage
+Typical circumstances that require you to purchase a tail coverage

 Externships & Moonlighting